redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/your-react-meta-framework-feels-broken.md

 }
 ```

 Functions like `generateStaticParams` and `generateMetadata` are magic exports—Next.js calls them behind the scenes.
-This adds indirection: you can’t fully understand how a page works just by reading the code.
-You need to know the framework’s rules.
+This adds indirection: you can't fully understand how a page works just by reading the code.
+You need to know the framework's rules.

 Then there are **File-system spells**: `layout.tsx`, `error.tsx`, `loading.tsx`, `not-found.tsx`, `(group)`, `@modal` segment, etc. Also, the logic about when which rendering you get. like if you access cookies, or headers, then a page is no longer static etc. It's not traceable!
 You must know the rules of the framework.
 Hidden knowledge that you need to be effective.